Doma Sherpa

 Conclusion

-Doma Sherpa’s journey as a female trekking guide from Malung-7, Okhaldhunga, is a story of resilience, determination, and transformation.
+Doma Sherpa journey as a female trekking guide from Malung-7, Okhaldhunga, is a story of resilience, determination, and transformation.
 Her journey from a small village in the hills of Nepal to becoming one of the most respected trekking guides in the region is an inspiration for women everywhere.
-Through her hard work, leadership, and commitment to her community, Doma is not just guiding trekkers along the beautiful trails of Nepal; she is also guiding the way for future generations of women in the trekking industry.
+Through her hard work, leadership, and commitment to her community, Doma Sherpa is not just guiding trekkers along the beautiful trails of Nepal; she is also guiding the way for future generations of women in the trekking industry.

 Her story serves as a powerful reminder that with passion, perseverance, and the courage to challenge societal norms, anything is possible.
 Doma Sherpa is a trailblazer, and her legacy will continue to inspire women and men alike to follow their dreams, no matter the obstacles in their way.
+Some of the trek that she has perform in tremendous way was Namche trek with kids, Dudh kunda trek, Everest Base Camp trek, Pikey Peak trek, city tour like pashupatinath, Boudhanth and Swayambhunath temple.